litestar-org/litestar/docs/usage/lifecycle-hooks.rst

 and does not return any value.

-This hook is meant for data post-processing, transmission of data to third party services, gathering of metrics etc.
+This hook is meant for data post-processing, transmission of data to third party services, gathering of metrics, etc.

 .. literalinclude:: /examples/lifecycle_hooks/after_response.py
     :language: python